Bhavana (TV series)

 Bhavana is an Indian Malayalam-language soap opera.
-The show premiered on 26 June 2022 on Surya TV.
+The show aired from 26 June 2022 to 29 June 2025 on Sun Surya.
 It stars Stephy Leon in the title role along with Rayjan Rajan and Rekha Ratheesh in pivotal roles.
-It aires on Surya TV and on-demand through Sun NXT.
+It aired on Sun Surya and on-demand through Sun NXT.
 It is an official remake of Tamil soap opera Kayal.

 Synopsis

 Abandoned by her father and coping with an alcoholic brother, Bhavana is her family's sole provider as a nurse.
 She finds happiness in her sacrifice to meet the needs of her brother and sisters.